 Costa del Sol

-Spain boasts many beautiful islands, an attraction to travelers all year round.
-The Canary Islands, Ibiza, Palma de Mallorca, all are appealing for those seeking nature, as well as for those seeking cultural charm and a busy nightlife.
+Spain boasts many beautiful islands, an attraction to travellers all year round.
+The Canary Islands, Ibiza, Palma de Mallorca, all are appealing for those seeking nature, as well as for those seeking cultural charm and nightlife.

 Travel to: Spain

 Both Italy and Spain are very tourist friendly when it comes to getting around.
 There are frequent buses, trains and even planes getting you from one place to another.
 Prices are affordable and you can get monthly public transport passes as well.
 Sometimes taking a plane from one city to another is even cheaper than taking the train.